ccswbs/UoGd7-Training/features/howto-webforms.md

 1. Enter one option per line.
 1. Click `Save component`.

-When you are creating lists, the default type is radio buttons.The option to select a listbox instead is found down the page in the "Display" section.
+NOTE: When you are creating lists, the default type is radio buttons.
+The option to select a listbox instead is found down the page in the "Display" section.
+For accessibility reasons, do not use the radio buttons or checkboxes option, as these options are not screen reader friendly will fail accessibility checks.

 ###Configure E-Mail options
 ####Receiving the submitted webform